nickdrummond/star-wars-ontology/docs/performance.md

 eg participants in Events must not include Roles - leaving this range on participant is not too bad.
 Whereas, adding a range back on "during" automatically adds a few seconds on.

+We could add these domains/ranges into the questions or other optional top level ontology?

 ### Cardinality
 Cannot add participant min 14000 to the battle of Exegol - it breaks the reasoner